apigee/registry-experimental/samples/README.md

 Note: Please make sure you have installed [spectral linter](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0Mw-installation) version 5.X.X

-* Due to the dependency relationships between different artifacts, you will need to invoke the controller atleast 3 times in order to get all the artifacts generated.
+* Due to the dependency relationships between different artifacts, you will need to invoke the controller at least 3 times in order to get all the artifacts generated.
 The artifacts generated in each invocation will be as follows:
     - First invocation:
         - vocabulary (you might see some errors here due to invalid spec definitions)
         - complexity (you might see some errors here due to invalid spec definitions)